-Chase has represented the cities of Banning, Beverly Hills, Brea, Covina, Indio, Jurupa Valley, La Mirada, Manhattan Beach, Monrovia, Seal Beach, Temecula, and Yucaipa.
+Chase has represented the cities of Banning, Beverly Hills, Brea, Covina, Davis, Indio, Jurupa Valley, La Mirada, Manhattan Beach, Manteca, Mill Valley, Monrovia, Pasadena, Seal Beach, Temecula, and Yucaipa.

 Prior to joining Richards, Watson & Gershon, Chase was a prosecutor in the Los Angeles City Attorney’s Office.
 As a prosecutor, Chase tried several multi-count cases to jury verdict as sole counsel and argued numerous trial motions on behalf of the People of the State of California.